Chazz Palminteri: Other work

-In 2011, Palminteri opened a restaurant, Chazz: A Bronx Original, in Baltimore's Little Italy neighborhood; their main foods are coal-fired pizza and Italian food.
+In 2011, Palminteri opened a restaurant, Chazz: A Bronx Original, in Baltimore's Little Italy neighborhood; their main menu offerings were coal-fired pizza and Italian food.
 However, the restaurant closed in 2015.
 Palminteri opened an Italian restaurant, Chazz Palminteri Ristorante Italiano, in New York City on Second Avenue.
 Also, Palminteri did the voice acting for the Call of Duty: Black Ops II character Sal De Luca in the zombies map Mob of the Dead, and his likeness was used for the character as well.

-On February 8, 2021, amidst the COVID-19 pandemic, a video posted to YouTube featuring Mr. Palminteri delivering a public service announcement as a prequel to the debut of the Chazz Palminteri Show, an hour-long live-streamed weekly infotainment installation hosted by the veteran actor and playwright (A Bronx Tale, The Usual Suspects).
-True to word, on February 15, 2021, the first episode of Chazz Palminteri Show, titled "It's All You" kicked off the series.
-Live-streamed and posted each Monday at 11 o'clock Eastern Standard Time on Palminteri's YouTube channel, Chazz Palminteri Show is an hour-long show delivered in classic talk show format that conveys content centrally grounded in moral ethics, essential life lessons and traditional "old school" loving family values.
-Producers of Chazz Palminteri Show are Dante Lorenzo Palminteri and podcaster / producer Michael Lavin.
-Guests features who have been featured on the show include actor William Baldwin, Episode 3 and, Kathrine Narducci, Episode 86 and Phil Stutz (co-author, "The Tools"), Episode 53.
+On February 15, 2021, during the COVID-19 pandemic, Palminteri launched The Chazz Palminteri Show podcast on YouTube.
+Palmintieri's guests on the podcast have included William Baldwin, Kathrine Narducci, Fat Joe, Mario Cantone, and Shaquille O'Neal.

 Personal life

-Palminteri lives in Westchester County, New York in the town of Bedford.
+Palminteri lives in Westchester County, New York, in the town of Bedford.
 He describes himself as a "very spiritual", devout Roman Catholic.
 He married Gianna Ranaudo in 1992, and together they have two children.
+He is a self-avowed New York Yankees fan.